Landing Page Optimization for Better CPC Performance

 4. Strong Headline and Subheadline

-• Reiterate the user’s intent
+• Reiterate the user’s intent.

-• Create urgency or value
+• Create urgency or highlight a unique benefit.

 Example:

-Headline: “Double Your Website Traffic in 30 Days—Guaranteed”
+• Headline: “Double Your Website Traffic in 30 Days—Guaranteed”

-Subheadline: “Proven SEO strategies for small businesses.
+• Subheadline: “Proven SEO strategies for small businesses.
 No contracts.
 No BS.”

 5. Use of Trust Signals

-Must-have trust elements:
+Must-have elements:

 • Customer reviews and testimonials